rahul9582816659/docker/README.md

 docker build -t your-docker-id/repo OR projectname : version
 docker build -t thecrazzyrahul/redis-server:latest .

-Note: docker build . always look for Doxkerfile, if Dockerfile is with some extension like Dockerfile.dev
+Note: docker build . always look for Dockerfile, if Dockerfile is with some extension like Dockerfile.dev
       than we can run docker build -f Dockerfile.dev . : -f to give file name

 8. Copy Files To Container: